 Help With Navigating Our Site, Browser Issues, and More

 The links on the Galleries Page will take you to pages of thumbnail images.
 For quickest loading, these pages contain no more that six small images.
 Some (most) galleries have more than six photographs; on those thumbnail pages you'll find links to additional pages of thumbnails.
 The current page is shown in red.
-Click any other number to go directly to that page.
+Click or tap any other number to go directly to that page.
 Here's an example:

-The Site Map page provides standard links that will get you to anything on the Lumen Perfectus site.
+The Site Map page provides standard links that will take you to anything on the Lumen Perfectus site.
 If you have trouble with any of the controls or navigation in general, try the Site Map page's links.
 This is also a good place to see how our site is organized.

 Thanks very much for visiting.